cdot/Squirrel/README.md

 where the use of encryption is frowned upon.
 For this reason, Squirrel can use image steganography to mask the use of encryption.
 The algorithm used is proprietary, and we believe it is difficult to detect its use, given a sufficiently complex image.
-Even if the image steganography is decoded, the underlying data is AES encrypted and just looks like random data.

 ## Some tips on passwords